-Your prognosis is information about how your disease is likely to progress, including average survival times for your type of cancer (life expectancy).
-Many people with cancer have questions about their prognosis.
+Your prognosis includes information about how your cancer is likely to progress, including average survival times or life expectancy.
 It's not always easy for doctors to answer a question about life expectancy.
 Everyone is different, so what happens to you might be quite different from what the doctor expects.